snipplets/NadekoBot/docs/index.md

 <b><u><h1> PLEASE NOTE THAT 0.9 IS NO LONGER OFFICIALY SUPPORTED BY THE NADEKO TEAM, AS WE WILL NO LONGER PATCH AND UPDATE 0.9.
-THIS GUIDE IS HERE ONLY FOR USERS THAT ARE UNABLE TO RUN 1.0 OR NEED TO RUN 0.9 FOR OTHER REASONS </h1></b></u>
+THIS GUIDE IS HERE ONLY FOR USERS THAT ARE UNABLE TO RUN 1.0 OR NEED TO RUN 0.9 FOR OTHER REASONS.</h1></b></u>

+If you are looking for the 1.0 guide, it is located [here][1.0].

 #NadekoBot Documentation